Cook Up a Storm: Plot

-The story focuses on two young talented chefs, Sky Ko (Nicholas Tse), a southern-style Chinese chef, and Paul Ahn (Jung Yong-hwa), a Michelin-starred Korean chef trained in France.
-Both have reasons to climb the culinary ladder—When Sky was ten years old, his father, Mountain Ko (Anthony Wong), left him behind with his friend, Uncle Seven (Ge You), master chef of Seven Restaurant.
-When asked why, Mountain told Sky that he has no talent as a cook and he would only take him back if he can prove to be a great cook.
-In reality, Mountain chose to pursue his culinary career over being a father and made the excuse that Sky can't even make a decent bowl of noodles.
-Because of that, Sky spent twenty years training to become a great chef under Uncle Seven.
+The story focuses on two young talented chefs, Gao Tian Ci (Nicholas Tse), a southern-style Chinese chef, and Paul Ahn (Jung Yong-hwa), a Michelin-starred Korean chef trained in France.
+Both have reasons to climb the culinary ladder—When Tian Ci was ten years old, his father, Gao Feng (Anthony Wong), left him behind with his friend, Uncle Seven (Ge You), master chef of Seven Restaurant.
+When asked why, Gao Feng told Tian Ci that he has no talent as a cook and he would only take him back if he can prove to be a great cook.
+In reality, Gao Feng chose to pursue his culinary career over being a father and made the excuse that Tian Ci can't even make a decent bowl of noodles.
+Because of that, Tian Ci spent twenty years training to become a great chef under Uncle Seven.
 On the other side, Paul made a promise to his dying father that he would become a great cook.
 Through that journey, he became a highly successful chef in Europe and decides to run his own restaurant in Hong Kong, Stellar.
-However, this brings conflict between Paul and Sky.
+However, this brings conflict between Paul and Tian Ci.

-In an old area of Hong Kong, Sky is now an acclaimed chef at Seven.
+In an old area of Hong Kong, Tian Ci is now an acclaimed chef at Seven.
 However, the Li Management Group arrives and starts buying various properties of the old sector, including developing Stellar for Paul.
-The opening of Stellar proves to be a threat to Sky as these two chefs find themselves fighting for the best ingredients in the markets and maintaining their clientele.
+The opening of Stellar proves to be a threat to Tian Ci as these two chefs find themselves fighting for the best ingredients in the markets and maintaining their clientele.
 Stellar's fine haute cuisine represents a form of aggressive gentrification to the neighborhood and a threat to traditional Chinese cuisine.
 Their rivalry begins with a challenge for the best fish and the culinary masters agreed to face each other in a culinary duel.
-Sky makes a traditional salt-baked duck while Paul makes a foie gras sorbet.
-While both tied in points, the judges declare Paul the victor, as his dish presentation was superior to Sky's bland plating.
+Tian Ci makes a traditional salt-baked duck while Paul makes a foie gras sorbet.
+While both tied in points, the judges declare Paul the victor, as his dish presentation was superior to Tian Ci's bland plating.
 Although the victory should've solidified Paul's abilities as a cook, things do not go as expected.